Every noncompact surface is a leaf of a minimal foliation: Projective foliated blocks

-\item If its boundary contains the closed orbit of the parabolic torus then this is the unique compact boundary component of that leaf and it generates its fundamental group. \end{enumerate}
+\item Its boundary contains the closed orbit of the trace foliation of the parabolic torus, this is the unique compact boundary component of the leaf and any parametrization of this component generates the fundamental group of the leaf. \end{enumerate}

-In any case, these leaves are dense, so they must have infinitely many noncompact boundary components corresponding to noncompact orbits of the boundary tori.
-This completes the rest of cases \ref{Type 1} and \ref{Type 2}.
+In any case, these leaves are dense, so they must have infinitely many noncompact boundary components corresponding to noncompact orbits of the trace foliation of the parabolic torus.
+The endset of the leaves in the previous cases still are Cantor sets since they are cyclically covered by $\widetilde{B^\star}$.
+This completes the remaining cases \ref{Type 1} and \ref{Type 2}.